Music magazines published in Australia

 Music magazines have been published in Australia since the 1950s.
-They peaked in popularity during the 1970s and '80s, but currently, there are still several national titles, including local editions of Rolling Stone and the classical music-focused Limelight, among others.
+They began to emerge more prominently in the 1960s and peaked in popularity throughout the 1970s and 1980s, but several national titles remain in existence, including local editions of Rolling Stone and the classical music-focused Limelight, amongst others.

+History

-Early years – 1980s
+Early years: 1980s

 The first music magazines in Australia began during the 1950s and were focused around youth and pop stars of the day.
 During the early 1960s titles included Teens Today, Teen Topics, Fan Forum, Australian Rock and Pop Stars, and Young Modern.
 They weren't viewed as being very serious, and by the mid-60s had ceased publishing, and it wasn't until 1966 when Go-Set was launched that Australia had its first successful national music magazine.

 Go-Set was founded by Philip Frazer, and is considered to have laid the foundations for the Australian music press industry.
 It was published weekly from 2 February 1966 to 24 August 1974.
 The magazine had two offshoot titles, Revolution which ran from 1 May 1970 to 1 August 1971, and High Times which ran August 1971 to 1 January 1972.
 In the fourth issue of Revolution, Rolling Stone Australia was included as a supplement.
 It became its own magazine in January 1972.

 Australian Dance Band News had been founded in 1932, and later became Music Maker in 1960.
 It focused on jazz, both international and Australian jazz.
 It ceased publication in 1972 and was absorbed into Soundblast which ran another year.

 During the 1970s Juke Magazine and its main competitor Rock Australia Magazine (RAM) started.
 Juke ran from 1975 to 1993 and was published weekly in Melbourne, while RAM was published fortnightly in Sydney from 1975 to 1989.
 RAM republished articles from English magazine New Musical Express (NME) alongside new Australian content.

 Outside of Melbourne and Sydney, Roadrunner was published in Adelaide as a monthly music magazine between 1978 and 1983.
 In 2019 an anthology of articles from the magazine was published in a book titled The Big Beat.

-Between 1982 and 1987 the ABC TV series program Countdown had their own magazine and annual.
+Between 1982 and 1987, the ABC TV series program Countdown had their own magazine and annual.
 Other music titles formed during this period included Australian Smash Hits (1984–2007), TV Hits (1988–2005), cassette magazine Fast Forward (1980–1982), classical music magazine ABC Radio 24 Hours (1976–current), and several others.